Why risk teams are still seen as growth blockers

 Since 1985, Intuition has partnered with leading financial institutions and Fortune 500 companies worldwide to build capability in complex, regulated environments.
 As an end-to-end strategic learning partner, we help organizations identify, design, and deliver the knowledge and skills their teams need to succeed.
 Our risk development programs focus on helping risk functions become trusted partners in decision making across the business.

-In reality, the internal perception of risk teams often looks very different.
-Within large financial institutions, the risk function still carries a reputation for being the point in the process where momentum begins to slow, where conversations that once focused on opportunity gradually become more cautious, and where a discussion that began with enthusiasm can quietly transform into something more procedural.
+Because when you look at how risk is often perceived inside large financial institutions, the reality can look quite different.
+The risk function still tends to carry a reputation for being the point in the process where momentum slows down, where conversations that once focused on opportunity suddenly become more cautious, and where a discussion that began with enthusiasm gradually turns into something more procedural.

-This perception rarely reflects the intent of the people involved.
+And the interesting thing is that this perception rarely reflects the intent of the people involved.
 Risk professionals are typically experienced, thoughtful, and deeply committed to protecting the stability of the organization.
-Business leaders, on the other hand, operate under constant pressure to move quickly, respond to competitive markets, and execute on opportunities before they disappear.
+At the same time, business leaders are operating under constant pressure to move quickly, respond to markets, and execute on opportunities before they disappear.

-And increasingly, when you look closely at those moments, the difference between a risk function that feels like a barrier and one that feels like a partner often comes down to capability.
+It shows up in those moments when uncertainty enters the conversation and the dynamic between the business and risk begins to change.
+And when you look closely at those moments, what you often find is that the difference between a risk function that feels like a barrier and one that feels like a genuine partner often comes down to capability.

 Table of contents